Campbell-Muscle-Lab/project_FiberSim_ml_unloaded_shortening/readme.md

 + generate your own simulations
 + analyse the data files included in this repo.

-Running simulations requires a Windows computer and will take a while, particularly on a machine with a moderate number of threads.
-If you are interested in machine learning, it's probably best to skip to the analysis section for now.
+Running the simulations requires a Windows computer.
+It will also take multiple days to recreate the full dataset of 10,000 trials.

+Once all the simulations have finished, the analysis routines are launched automatically.
+This is much faster - a few seonds per trial.

-### Running your own simulations
+### Generate your own simulations

 + You will need a Windows computer.